 Firefield is a relatively new company in the night vision scope industry.
 The company was established in 2009 and although it is a rather recent entrant in the market, it has quickly amassed a loyal following by offering quality night vision scopes.
 Thanks to its brilliant products, Firefield is also one of the favorite brands among pro-level hunters.

 The standout feature of Firefield is that it aims to offer night vision scopes at an affordable price tag.
-This is a huge advantage for the customers as the high-end night vision scopes from other well-established brands can cost as much as many thousand dollars.
+This is a huge advantage for the customers.
 This makes them unaffordable for many hunters and shooters.

 Firefield, on the other hand, aims to bring high-quality night vision scopes to the right customers without charging a hefty price for them.
 With a decline in global economy and purchasing power, it is no wonder that Firefield has rapidly grown from a new and budding brand to a well-recognized and liked brand among hunting enthusiasts.
 Although Firefield’s night vision scopes come with a low price tag, they still offer a high quality as well as many of the features that are offered by more expensive products from the competitors.